 Informal interviews are also used to assess the interest of the candidates in joining an organization.
-These types of open interview sessions are often a stepping stone to the formal process of interview and gives an opportunity to the candidates and recruiters to size each other up.
+These types of open interview sessions are often a stepping stone to the formal process of interview and allow the candidates and recruiters to size each other up.

 According to Robert Walters, the director of Shay Peters, the sole aim of the interviewer in an informal interview is to assess whether the candidate is compliant with the culture of the organization.

-Unlike the traditional formal process of interview, the informal interviews are less stressful.
+Unlike the traditional formal process of interviews, informal interviews are less stressful.
 They often take place outside of the organization in the absence of an interview board.
 But it is also important to remember that informal interviews are still an integral part of the selection process.

 This is another reason that these types of interviews are less demanding on the nerves.

-As per the opinion of the executive consultant of Parker Bridge, Danielle Ross, informal interview sessions takes into account a lot of soft and hard skills of the candidate.
+As per the opinion of the executive consultant of Parker Bridge, Danielle Ross, informal interview sessions take into account a lot of soft and hard skills of the candidate.

 So, never take an informal interview session lightly as it carries the same importance as that of a formal interview.
 The only difference is the environment of the interview process.

 Unlike a formal interview which is more of a problem answer round, an informal discussion is more of an even exchange of thoughts and ideas.
 A prominent feature of informal interviews is in the form of the fact that the candidate can ask open-ended questions.

 Moreover, according to Chron, to keep the flow of conversation natural, both the interviewer and interviewee are responsible.
 You can opt to ask the open-ended question to maintain the communication process.
 Workbloom thinks that you can ask questions like “What changes do you see in the company?”
 “How do you see me in the job role?” etc.

 4. Be a Good Listener During the Informal Interview Session